 The best part of this saw aside from its ease in transport is that it is completely cord free!
 You simply have to snap in a compatible Ryobi battery to use.
 I always carry at least two batteries with me plus the compact charging dock so that I’m never left with an inoperable tool due to dead batteries.

 - Need a drill?
 Check out the RYOBI ONE+ HP 18V cordless drill and driver which we have reviewed

 Lastly, there is an extensive section in the owners manual regarding cutting crown molding.
 I don’t cut a lot of crown and base molding so I didn’t explore this capability, but if you cut quite a bit of molding I can see this being a great saw to use on location or even inside your home so that you aren’t running outside or to the garage to make a quick cut.
 My brother is installing cabinets in our farmhouse and is using this saw to cut trim and molding pieces inside our house and has found this portable saw so helpful!

-I found this exact saw on the shelf of my local Home Depot (opens in new tab).
-It’s also available to ship from several retailers including Walmart (opens in new tab), Ebay (opens in new tab) and Amazon (opens in new tab).
+I found this exact saw on the shelf of my local Home Depot.
+It’s also available to ship from several retailers including Walmart, Ebay and Amazon.
 Backed by Ryobi’s three year manufacturer warranty you can’t go wrong in the purchase of this versatile saw.